AllenInstitute/deepinterpolation/faq/README.md

 **Answer:** First, Deep Learning methods typically convert input to float so as to have differentiable functions.
 Second, while the output values are mapped back on the same range as the input, the bit depth could potentially improve through denoising as DeepInterpolation is pulling more information than is present in a single pixel.
 We chose not to enforce the original bit depth because of that.
 Arguably some datasets are collected with excessive bit depth to begin with so it is possible that your data will not benefit from being represented with the higher precision of float32.
 We recommend to exercise good judgement when choosing your final bit depth based on these criterias.

-**Question:When training or fine-tuning a network for 2d movies, I get the following error (or similar):
+**Question:When training or fine-tuning a network for 2d movies, I get the following error (or similar) ?:**

 "WARNING:tensorflow:multiprocessing can interact badly with TensorFlow, causing...proper idiom
         in the main module: